Zir0-93/zir0-93.github.io/_posts/2016-09-12-BluemixPaaSVsContainers.md

 ---
 One of the most important decisions regarding the development of any software application revolves around the choice of technology used to host and run the application in production.
-Moreover, when we talk about cloud applications, the number of vendors and solutions that can used for hosting drastically increases.
+Moreover, when we talk about cloud applications, the number of vendors and solutions that be can used for hosting drastically increases.
 This article will compare the **performance** of Platform-As-A-Service [PaaS](https://www.ibm.com/cloud-computing/ca/en/paas.html) and [Container](https://www.ibm.com/cloud-computing/bluemix/containers/) based deployment solutions provided by the IBM Cloud.
 <!--more-->